 For every memorial donation, please include the following:

--Name and address of next of kin (we will send them an acknowledgement of your donation)
+2. Name and address of next of kin (we will send them an acknowledgment of your donation)

 Every person who has been memorialized will be listed on our website.
 If you provide us with any background information (birth-death dates, cause of death, obituary) we will include a brief memorial statement as well.